 Chill: For the best results, refrigerate your baked potato salad for several hours before serving.
 This will allow the flavors to meld together and give the potatoes some time to absorb flavor from the dressing.
 Plus, the salad will be perfectly chilled and ready to serve for your gathering.

 - 3 pounds Russet potatoes, scrubbed and poked a few times with a fork

 - 1 ¼ cups shredded cheddar cheese, divided

 - ⅓ cup chopped green onions, plus additional for garnish

 - 6 or 7 slices bacon, cooked and sliced or crumbled into bite-size pieces, divided

 - ¾ cup sour cream, regular or light

 - 1 teaspoon yellow mustard

-- 1/2 teaspoon fresh ground black pepper or to taste
+- ½ teaspoon freshly ground black pepper, or to taste

 Adapted from Brown Eyed Baker